elijah-team/elijah-notes/docs/source/My-Dependencies.rst

 * Tripleo Buffers
 * Tripleo Range

-Neither of these projects is used to the fullest of their capabiliy...
+Neither of these projects is used to the fullest of their capability...